mackoj/SchemeGeneratorPlugin/README.md

 At first lunch it will ask for permission to write files into the schemesDirectory in order for it to work you have to say yes.

-After the run you can restart xcode to see all you schemes updated.
+If the `schemesDirectory` point to inside a workspace `project.xcworkspace/xcshareddata/xcschemes` you will need to restart xcode to see all you schemes updated.

 Have fun